ProvableHQ/welcome/documentation/aleo/getting_started/01_developer_preview.md

 sidebar_label: Developer Preview I
 ---

-This documentation is an early preview of Aleo designed for developers to discover, learn, and build anonymous web applications.
+This documentation is an early preview of Aleo designed for developers to discover, learn, and build private web applications.
 This preview is **not** intended for prospective miners, prospective users, or speculators.

 In this developer preview, we will introduce the concepts foundational to Aleo, and provide walkthroughs for